What are dental implants?

-Using the most recent advances in dental implant technology, Dr. Marshall and Dr. Marshall are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Edward T. Marshall and Dr. Matthew T. Marshall are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 “Don’t be afraid to Smile.”

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 How much do dental implants cost?

 Dental implant cost varies depending on each patient’s individual situation and the plan developed to restore their missing tooth or teeth.
 A comprehensive evaluation and a discussion with the patient about their goals is the first step to determine the plan that fits you best.

 Dental implant surgery is completed with the area completely numb so patients do not feel any pain during the procedure.
 We also offer sedation for patients who have anxiety about any aspect of the procedure.